 Samuel Lubell Papers.
 Samuel Lubell (1911-1987) a journalist and public opinion pollster.
 This collection includes notes, manuscripts, correspondence, and reports belonging to Lubell.
 One portion of this collection that is relevant to reproductive rights is public opinion polling he did of students in the 1960s, with abortion being one of the topics polled about.
 More broadly, he also worked on studies related to women’s issues in the 1940s and 1950s.
 For more information on how to navigate this collection, a finding aid can be found online here: Samuel Lubell Papers

 Stephen Thornton Papers.
 Stephen Thornton (born 1951) is a community organizer in Connecticut.
 Since his days at UConn organizing student protests of the Vietnam War, Thornton has been advocating for various causes, with groups such as the Peoples Bicentennial Commission, the Anti-Racist Coalition of Connecticut, and more.
 This collection includes newspapers, alternative press, flyers, correspondence, notes, writings, and other forms of paraphernalia.
 Within the collection are some items related to reproductive rights.
 For more information on how to navigate this collection, a finding aid can be found online here: Stephen Thornton Papers

-This post was written by Sam Zelin, a UConn undergraduate student in the Neag School of Education who is a student assistant in Archives & Special Collections.
+This post was written by Sam Zelin, formerly a UConn undergraduate student in the Neag School of Education who was a student assistant in Archives & Special Collections.